ragley/AI-Foosball/Electrical Changelog.md

 ### Actions

-- resoldered bad connecctions on board 3
+- resoldered bad connections on board 3
 - LOW CAN value measures as 1.6V (ish).
 HIGH CAN value okay
-- PCB redisign in KiCAD
+- PCB redesign in KiCAD

 ### Issues